 We hope that the following videos, articles and practice advisories assist you in becoming a lawful permanent resident of the U.S. through adjustment of status.

-This page is broken up into the following sub-sections:
+This page is divided into the following sub-sections:

 General Information – Adjustment of Status